When this happens...

 Action is the task that follows automatically within your QuickHunt integrations.

-Retrieve the list of users who upvoted a specific feedback item.
+Get the list of people who upvoted a specific feedback item.

 Learn how to automate GitHub with six practical strategies.
 Boost your productivity and simplify your projects with our insightful recommendations.